openvinotoolkit/model_server/docs/stateful_models.md

 Once started sequence might get dropped for some reason like lost connection etc. In this case model server will not receive SEQUENCE_END signal and will not free sequence resources.
 To prevent keeping idle sequences indefinitely, model server launches sequence cleaner thread that periodically scans stateful models and checks if their sequences received any valid inference request recently.
 If not, such sequences are removed, their resources are freed and their ids can be reused.

 There are two parameters that regulate sequence cleanup.
 One is `sequence_cleaner_poll_wait_minutes` which holds the value of time interval between next scans.
-If there has been not a single valid request with particular sequence id between two consecutive checks, the sequence is considered idle and get deleted.
+If there has been not a single valid request with particular sequence id between two consecutive checks, the sequence is considered idle and gets deleted.

 `sequence_cleaner_poll_wait_minutes` is a server parameter and is common for all models.
 By default period of time between two consecutive cleaner scans is set to 5 minutes.
 Setting this value to 0 disables sequence cleaner.

 Stateful model can either be a subject to idle sequence cleanup or not.
 You can set this **per model** with `idle_sequence_cleanup` parameter.
-If set to `true` sequence cleaner will check this model.
+If set to `true` sequence cleaner will check that model.
 Otherwise sequence cleaner will ommit that model and its inactive sequences will not get removed.
+By default this value is set to `true`.

 ## Run inference on stateful model <a name="stateful_inference"></a>